KareenaChinchkar25/deepfake-detection/README.md

 # 🧠 Deepfake Detection using CNN

-A Machine Learning project to detect deepfake images using Convolutional Neural Networks (CNNs), with a Streamlit frontend for user interaction.
+A Deep Learning Learning project to detect deepfake images using Convolutional Neural Networks (CNNs), with a Streamlit frontend for user interaction.

 ---